EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 touch ./mqtt/config/pwfile
 ```

-4. Once the file is created our next step is to change the files permissions to “0700” as expected by the service
+Then change the file permission to “0700” as expected by the service

 ```bash
 sudo chmod 0700 ./mqtt/config/pwfile
 ```

-5. Run the compose container detached
+4. Run the compose container detached

 ```bash
 docker compose up -d